oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 Additionally, in-transit encryption is only available to paravirtualized volumes (boot and block volumes).

-**Note:** some platform images do not allow instances overriding the image configuration for in-transit encryption at instance creation time.
-In such cases, for enabling in-transit encryption, use *encrypt_in_transit_on_instance_update* attribute.
-First run terraform with it set to false, then run terraform again with it set to true.
+**Note:** platform images may not allow instances overriding the image configuration for in-transit encryption at instance launch time.
+In such cases, there are two options for enabling in-transit encryption:
+1. set *encryption.encrypt_in_transit_on_instance_create* attribute to true.
+This attribute is only applicable when the instance is initially provisioned.
+2. on any updates to the instance, set *encryption.encrypt_in_transit_on_instance_update* attribute to true.
+This attribute **must not** be set when the instance is initially provisioned.

 ### <a name="storage">Storage</a>